Chicago

 Indiana Dunes, USA

-• Indiana Dunes: Some of the best beaches in the United States are located in the Indiana Dunes Park along the shores of Lake Michigan.
-There are many hiking trails and beautiful and long sandy beaches by the lake.
-Lake Michigan, by the way, is so large that it resembles the seaside.
+Some of the best beaches in the USA can perhaps surprisingly be found in the Indiana Dunes park along the shores of Lake Michigan.
+There are over 15 kilometers of sandy beaches in the area, and Lake Michigan’s area is so large that you feel like at the sea.

 Illinois State Capitol, Springfield USA